SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 Use: This function is used to get the oracle invitation IDs for price feeds

-Returns: An JSON object with invitation IDs as below
+Returns: A JSON object with invitation IDs as below
 ```json
 {
   "ATOM-USD": "123456789",